 - Lawsuits for various reasons are very common during the reverse

-- Often the promises made during reverse merger do not come true that leads to almost no increase in value for the shareholders.
+- Often, the promises made during mergers do not come true, leading to almost no value increase for the shareholders.

 - It leads to reverse stock splits.
 This further leads to a reduction in the number of shares held by the shareholders.

 - It leads to inefficiency in operations as the private company’s managers do not have the expertise to run a public company.

 Such a merger has become a popular mode of business restructuring.
 It benefits not only the company but also the shareholders.
 It results in efficient use of available resources and safeguards the interest of different stakeholders.
 This merger adds value to the business and enhances its future sustainability.
 If all the legal compliance is followed, a reverse merger should not be viewed with suspicion.
 Even though the process of this type of merger can be time-consuming, but it can unlock tremendous business value.